-Doc Martens shoes were worn by girls & guys in the early 1980s as a required fashion accessory for the punk & skinhead subcultures in the UK.
-Often paired with Laura Ashley- style dresses or mini skirts, they were an significant feature of the 80’s Gothic look.
+Doc Martens shoes were worn by girls and guys in the early 1980s as a required fashion accessory for the punk and skinhead subcultures in the UK.
+Often paired with Laura Ashley- style dresses or mini skirts, they were an important feature of the 80’s Gothic look.

 The Thriller Look Had A Brief Impact On 80s Fashion

-If you came from the eighties you will know the look – matching red & black leather pants & jacket, one glove (yes, only wear one glove), sunglasses (called “shades” in the 80s), & jheri curl (a hairstyle that gave a glossy, loosely curled look).
+If you came from the eighties you will know the look – matching red and black leather pants and jacket, one glove (yes, that’s right, you only wear one glove), sunglasses (called “shades” in the 80s), and the jheri curl (a hairstyle that gave a glossy, loosely curled look).

-For most circumstances, legwarmers were totally impractical, yet then, this was the eighties & as far as every teenage girl was concerned… legwarmers were cool!
+For most circumstances, legwarmers were totally impractical, but then, this was the eighties and as far as every teenage girl was concerned… legwarmers were cool!

 In 1984, Madonna’s “street urchin” look became a fashion sensation with the release of her single “Like A Virgin”.
-Madonna’s street urchin look was created by designer Maripol & was made up of bleached, unmanaged hair with visible dark roots, layered lace tops, short skirts over Capri pants with fishnet stockings, crucifix jewelry & multi layered bracelets, lace ribbons, beads & fishnet gloves.
-Madonna moreover pioneered the craze of wearing a Bra on the outside of your shirt.
+Madonna’s street urchin look was created by designer Maripol and was made up of bleached, unmanaged hair with visible dark roots, layered lace tops, short skirts over Capri pants with fishnet stockings, crucifix jewelry and multi layered bracelets, lace ribbons, beads and fishnet gloves.
+Madonna also pioneered the craze of wearing a Bra on the outside of your shirt.

-Madonna used layering to tremendous effect in her street urchin look.
+Madonna used layering to great effect in her street urchin look.
 She would often wear a lace shirt over another shirt or a lace skirt over a short skirt which is over leotards.